TopicElite/Topic-DiscordLogs/README.md

 If you want to use the DrugsLog, I offer a template for esx_drugs, otherwise you can find all events in [esx_drugs/README.md](https://github.com/TopicElite/Topic-DiscordLogs/tree/main/esx_drugs).

+If you want to use the AmbulanceLog, I offer a template for [esx_ambulancejob](https://github.com/esx-framework/esx-legacy/tree/main/%5Besx_addons%5D/esx_ambulancejob).

 For further questions I am available on my Discord server.

 Bugs or requests are welcome to be reported via my [Discord Server](https://discord.gg/TymDT77Fvd)